South Korean standard language

 The South Korean standard language or Pyojuneo (Korean: 표준어; Hanja: 標準語) is the South Korean standard version of the Korean language.
 It is based on the Seoul dialect, although various words are borrowed from other regional dialects.
-It uses the Hangul alphabet, created in December 1443 CE by the Joseon-era king Sejong the Great.
-Unlike the North Korean standard language (문화어), the South Korean standard language includes many loan-words from Chinese, as well as some from English and other European languages.
+It uses the Korean alphabet, created in December 1443 CE by the Joseon-era king Sejong the Great.
+Unlike the North Korean standard language (문화어), the South Korean standard language includes many Sino-Korean words (i.e., loan-words from Chinese or Japanese), as well as some from English and other European languages.